 Day 05: Port El Kantaoui/Sousse/Hammamet (Drive)

-Our first stop will be Sousse*, which was an important commercial and military port during the Aghlabid period (800–909) and is a typical example of a town dating from the first centuries of Islam.
+Our first stop will be Sousse*, which was an important commercial and military port during the Aghlabid period (800–909).
+This is a typical example of a town dating from the first centuries of Islam.
 With its kasbah, ramparts, medina (with the Great Mosque), Bu Ftata Mosque and typical ribat (both a fort and a religious building), Sousse was part of a coastal defense system.
-Next we get to Hammamet, to visit the Spanish fortress and the Medina.
+Next we make our way to Hammamet, to visit the Spanish fortress and the Medina.

 Overnight: Le Sultan Hotel, Hammamet (1 night) (B, D)